moodle homework help

 Moodle coursework often looks simple from the outside, but the workflow can become messy fast.
 Students frequently bounce between the quiz page, a separate study guide, another browser tab, and a notes app just to finish one cluster of questions.
 The friction is not only academic.
 It is operational.
 Too many small resets make the work feel slower than it needs to be.

-That is why a Moodle study assistant needs to improve workflow, not only output.
+That is why a Moodle homework help needs to improve workflow, not only output.
 QuizHack is designed to keep the study process close to the Moodle page, so students can review the question, use document context when needed, and ask follow-up questions without constantly reconstructing their context from scratch.

 Keep Moodle questions tied to the notes that matter